RedHatQE/rhui3-automation/tests/README.md

 Requirements
 ---------------
-* [Ansible](http://docs.ansible.com/ansible/intro_installation.html#latest-release-via-yum) version 2.2.0 or later.
-(It's possible that you will get an older version using standard distro repositories.
-Try using `pip install -U ansible` instead.
-You might need to install `easy_install` first.)
+Same as the [general RHUI deployment](https://github.com/RedHatQE/rhui3-automation/blob/master/deploy/README.md), plus a ZIP file with the following files in the root of the archive:
+* `rhcert.pem` — This must be a valid Red Hat content certificate allowing access to the following repositories:
+  * _Red Hat Update Infrastructure 2.0 (RPMs)_
-* RHUI 3 installed and configured.
+  * _RHEL RHUI Atomic 7 Ostree Repo_
+* `rhui-rpm-upload-test-1-1.noarch.rpm` — This package will be uploaded to a custom repository.
+* `rhui-rpm-upload-trial-1-1.noarch.rpm` — This package will also be uploaded to a custom repository.

 Usage
 --------
+You can include the test stage in a RHUI 3 deployment by providing the address of your TEST machine in the `[TEST]` section of the your `hosts.cfg` file; see the [RHUI deployment Readme](https://github.com/RedHatQE/rhui3-automation/blob/master/deploy/README.md).
+Alternatively, you can install and run the tests at any time after a RHUI 3 deployment by adding (or uncommenting) the `[TEST]`section and running `ansible-playbook` again.
+Either way, the `ansible-playbook` command line must contain the required ZIP file as a parameter of the `--extra-vars` option.

+To install and run the test suite as part of the initial deployment, use the following command:

+`ansible-playbook -i ~/pathto/hosts.cfg deploy/site.yml --extra-vars "rhui_iso=~/Path/To/Your/RHUI.iso extra_files=~/Path/To/Your/file.zip"`

+Provide any other optional variables described in the RHUI deployment Readme as needed.

-  To include the test stage in a RHUI 3 deployment, see the [RHUI deployment Readme](https://github.com/RedHatQE/rhui3-automation/blob/master/deploy/README.md).
+To install and run the test suite after a completed deployment, use this command instead:

-  Tests can be run at any time after a RHUI 3 deployment.
-To run them:

-  * Update or create your `hosts.cfg` file with the address of the TEST machine in the `[TEST]` section.
-  * To install the tests framework, run:

-  `ansible-playbook -i ~/pathto/hosts.cfg deploy/site.yml --tags tests`
+`ansible-playbook -i ~/pathto/hosts.cfg deploy/site.yml --extra-vars "extra_files=~/Path/To/Your/file.zip" --tags tests`

-It will be installed in the `/tmp/rhui3-tests` directory on the TEST machine.
+The framework will be installed in the `/tmp/rhui3-tests` directory on the TEST machine.

-Optional variables:

-`extra_files`=~/Path/To/Your/file.zip - This will upload auxiliary files that are required by some tests to the RHUA machine.
-At present, in order for all test cases to be able to run as expected, you must supply a ZIP file with the following files in the root of the archive:

-  * `rhcert.pem` — This must be a valid Red Hat content certificate allowing access to the *Red Hat Update Infrastructure 2.0* repository.
-  * `rhui-rpm-upload-test-1-1.noarch.rpm` — This package will be uploaded to a custom repository.
-  * `rhui-rpm-upload-trial-1-1.noarch.rpm` — This package will also be uploaded to a custom repository.

 To run the tests, execute the following command:

 `ansible-playbook -i ~/pathto/hosts.cfg deploy/site.yml --tags run_tests`

+The output of the tests will be stored in `/tmp/rhui3test.log` on the TEST machine.